A word about the wombat from the Australian Wildlife Society

 Do you love wombats?

+With your support, we can save Australia's precious wombats.
 Join the Australian Wildlife Society's wombat donation program for as little as $10 or more each month and together we can make Australia a safe place where native wildlife conservation matters.

 Help save Australia's precious wildlife by making a donation to the Australian Wildlife Society